+Protected classes.
 The North Dakota Human Rights Act prohibits employers from making inquiries of prospective employees that state or imply any limitation or discrimination based on race, color, religion, sex, national origin, age, physical or mental disability, marital status, public assistance status, or participation in lawful activity off the employer's premises during nonworking hours.
-The law applies to all employers in the state (ND Cent.
-Code Sec.
-14-02.4-01 et seq.).
+The law applies to all employers in the state (N.D.
+Cent.
+Code § 14-02.4-01 et seq.).

 AIDS.
 The North Dakota AIDS Testing Law requires informed consent before testing for human immunodeficiency virus (HIV) and strictly limits disclosure of test results to the tested individual and to exposed healthcare providers or law enforcement officers (N.D.
 Cent.
 Code § 23-07.5-01 et seq.).

 Criminal history.
 Public employers may not inquire into or consider an applicant’s criminal record or history until the applicant has been selected for an interview for public employment (N.D.
 Cent.
 Code § 12.1-33-02.2).